OCTAVIA HARRIS

 Octavia Harris

-Ms. Harris initially joined the United States Navy in the 1980s, serving honorably for three decades before deciding to contribute to the military more extensively.
+Ms. Harris initially joined the U.S. Navy in the 1980s, serving honorably for three decades before deciding to contribute to the military more extensively.
 She notes that her service in the military led her to continue her faithful service, as military service was ingrained in her DNA.
-Over the course of 13 years between 2002 and 2015, she served as a senior advisor to the commander of Amphibious Squadron One as well as a command master chief of the Space and Naval Warfare Systems Command, a program manager for the Navy Medical Center in San Diego, California, a human resources manager, and a lead detailer.
-She also served as command master chief of the USS Pinckney and a project manager and team lead at Kochur Trummer LLC.
+Over the course of 13 years, between 2002 and 2015, she served as a senior adviser to the commander of Amphibious Squadron One, the human resources manager for more than 7,000 sailors and their families in assignments throughout the world.
+Ms. Harris also served as the first female command master chief of the USS Pinckney (DDG 91), a guided missile destroyer, and as the first African American and first female command master chief of the Space and Naval Warfare Dominance Command, overseeing the mission and personnel management of more than 10,000 military and civilian employees.

 Raised in a household that valued the significance of education, Ms. Harris pursued her formal education during her military service.
-In 2001, she received a Bachelor of Arts in behavioral sciences from the National University, having thereafter earned a Master of Science in operations and health care management and safety from the University of Arkansas in 2007.
-Congruent to her professional path, Ms. Harris has been a member of numerous pertinent organizations such as the Advisory Committee for Women and Children with the United States Department of Health and Human Services, where she has served as secretary since 2023, and the United States Department of Veterans Affairs Health Care Systems.
-Further, Ms. Harris has been exemplary in her local community, supporting The Enlisted Project and the Military Women’s Memorial Foundation.
-With the latter organization, she has served as one of three ambassadors for the memorial, which recognized women and their service beginning from the Revolutionary War.
+In 2001, she received a Bachelor of Arts in behavioral sciences and health care administration from National University and thereafter earned a Master of Science in operations and health care management and safety from the University of Arkansas in 2007.
+Congruent to her professional path, Ms. Harris has been a member of numerous pertinent organizations, such as the Advisory Committee for Women and Children with the U.S. Department of Health and Human Services, where she has served since 2023, and the U.S. Department of Veterans Affairs as the chair of the Secretary’s Advisory Committee on Women Veterans, serving the more than 2 million women who have served our nation.

 Facebook